FatherofHeathens/HarryPotterAmongUs/README.md

 # Harry Potter Mod
 A theme-based Among Us mod that adds items and roles related to the Harry Potter movies/books.

+# Important Notice

+## When updating the mod to a new version, do it on a fresh install of the latest version of Among Us!

 # Installation Instructions
 For a video installation tutorial, go [here](https://www.youtube.com/watch?v=MN-prLtBrcQ).